Norton Commando Cylinder Head Removal

 Getting Started

-Next up was removing the carburetors and manifolds.
+Next up was the carburetors and manifolds.

-To remove the hard-to-get-to Allen bolts that hold the intake manifolds on, an Allen key was cut down for more swing room.
+To remove the hard-to-get-to Allen bolts that hold the intake manifolds on, an Allen key is needed, but most Allen keys are too long.

 British Bike Nomenclature